SHOULD FLOWER HAVE A STRONG SMELL BEFORE YOU GRIND IT?Julie Fulton @ 2019-11-29 12:44:33 -0600

 Think closing up flower in a jar, CVault®, bin or bag is all that you need to do?

 An airtight container doesn’t protect trichomes from losing moisture.
-Terpenes merely evaporate into the headspace of the container.
+Cannabis terpenes merely evaporate into the headspace of the container.
 You have to maintain consistent relative humidity (RH) in the range of 55-65% in that container to keep flower from degrading.

 Only Boveda enables any container to preserve terpenes—not slowly destroy them.
 Storing flower with Boveda shields trichomes in a monolayer of moisture.
 Boveda’s monolayer of moisture blocks the harmful effects of degradation, oxidation and evaporation in stored flower.